 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Use an effective form of birth control to prevent pregnancy while you receive this medicine and for 4 months after your last dose.
+Use an effective form of birth control to prevent pregnancy while you are receiving this medicine and for at least 4 months after your last dose.

 - Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, thyroid disease, a history of cancer, or any type of infection (including chickenpox).

 - This medicine may cause the following problems: